Sensorino/sensorino-smarthome/README.md

 Sensorino Smart-Home Server
 ===========================

 See further down for general information about the Sensorino project.
 This subproject forms the central piece of a smart-home network, being the main control point in an architecture with any number of remote nodes and one server.
-The nodes control actual sensor and actuators directly connected to them while the server tracks their state at any moment, maintains a database of past activity and provides the User Interface.
-It communicates with nodes using the _Sensorino protocol_ but also integrates with other technologies, currently Bluetooth Low-Energy.
+The nodes control actual sensors and actuators directly connected to them while the server tracks their state at any moment, maintains a database of past activity and provides the User Interface.
+It communicates with nodes using the _[Sensorino protocol](https://github.com/Sensorino/Sensorino/wiki/Sensorino-Protocol)_ but also integrates with other technologies, currently Bluetooth Low-Energy.
 Your network may be comprised completely of consumer Bluetooth devices, DIY _Sensorino nodes_ or any combination thereof.

 The user interface is web-based and is built around an editable 2D floor-plan.
 When a new remote node is detected, it's queried for its services (discovered) and the user is alerted that they can now switch to the edit mode to locate the device on the 2D map and decide the widget type that will visualise incoming data or send commands to the service when clicked.
 Updates from the nodes are immediately reflected in the floorplan view.
 The history of each data channel's activity can be browsed as raw values and charts of various types.

+A little more documentation [is available on this project's wiki](https://github.com/Sensorino/sensorino-smarthome/wiki).

-The user interface for the Sensorino Rule Engine is still work-in-progress.
+The user interface for the Sensorino Rule Engine and additional APIs (D-Bus and/or MQTT) are still work-in-progress.

 Usage, requirements
 -------------------